markosjal/AirScan/README.md

   	転写パットリくん A4 Wi-Fiポータブルスキャナー

 This software , I felt was not ready for release then I discoverd sane-airscan (https://github.com/alexpevzner/sane-airscan) and found the two to be fully compatible.
 I felt Linux users may need this.
 Now despite the eSCL/AirScan not being fully functonal from OSX and Mopria I decided to release it for the benefit of Linux SANE users.
+There remains soe sloppy code and test files, etc. Hopefully over time it will get cleaned up.

 This software stand-alone: